Los Angeles Chargers vs. Cleveland Browns NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Chargers stats and trends

-- Los Angeles' games this year have not gone over the point total yet in four opportunities.
+- Los Angeles' games this year have not hit the over on any of four set point totals.

-- Los Angeles is 3-1 against the spread and 3-1 overall this season when the team puts up more than 16.8 points.
+- Los Angeles is 3-1 against the spread and 3-1 overall this season when the team scores more than 16.8 points.

-- Los Angeles is 3-1 against the spread and 3-1 overall when the team picks up over 250.3 yards.
+- When Los Angeles churns out over 250.3 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Chargers have turned the ball over four times this season, one more turnover than the Browns have forced (3).
+- This year, the Chargers have turned the ball over four times, one more than the Browns' takeaways (3).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Browns.